Skip to content

 The rendered image for the point cloud at the specified camera viewpoint.

-Source code in cvt/geometry.py
+Source code in src/cvt/geometry.py

-def render_point_cloud(cloud: o3d.geometry.PointCloud, cam: np.ndarray, width: int, height: int) -> np.ndarray:
+def render_point_cloud_single(cloud: o3d.geometry.PointCloud, pose: np.ndarray, K: np.ndarray, width: int, height: int) -> np.ndarray:

 """Renders a point cloud into a 2D image plane.